 2. Keep your operating system and software up to date

 If you want to keep your PC secure and in tip-top shape, you must ensure that your operating system (OS) and software are up to date.
 That means checking for updates regularly and taking the time to download them — even if you’re concerned that the updates will cause issues with your system.

 We all know that Windows can be buggy, but that’s better than exposed — you don’t want to leave yourself open to security issues simply because you don’t want to deal with a bug or two from updating.
 And, if you are still using Windows 7, you’re putting yourself at risk — you need to update your Windows system now before it’s too late.

 3. Be careful what you click

 If you get a malware warning, you need to take heed of it.
 While there may be nothing wrong with what you’re clicking on, you don’t want to risk infecting your computer with something you can’t easily get rid of.

 You also need to be careful about the sites you visit.
 If a link takes you to a page that isn’t familiar, take a few seconds to do your homework.
 It could mean the difference between an infected computer and a computer that works quickly and seamlessly.
 Tap or click here for help in spotting spoofed sites.

 4. Use an email client instead of just your browser

-If you want to control your PC completely, you need to stop using your browser to check email and use an email client instead.
+If you want to control your PC completely, you must stop using your browser to check email and use an email client instead.
 Doing so will provide an extra layer of security between you and your email provider, which is crucial to maintaining the privacy and security of the information in your inbox.